Ohio State vs. Michigan State NCAA Football Odds, Plays and Insights | November 20, 2021

 Michigan State Stats and Trends

-- Michigan State has seven wins against the spread in 10 games this year.
+- Michigan State has played 10 games, with seven wins against the spread.

-- Michigan State's games this season have hit the over in 60% of its opportunities (six times in 10 games with a set point total).
+- Michigan State's games this season have gone over the total in six out of 10 opportunities (60%).

-- Michigan State is 6-2-1 against the spread and 8-1 overall when the team puts up more than 20.2 points.
+- Michigan State is 6-2-1 against the spread and 8-1 overall in games when it records more than 20.2 points.

-- In games that Michigan State churns out over 368.9 yards, the team is 6-1-1 against the spread and 7-1 overall.
+- In games that Michigan State amasses over 368.9 yards, the team is 6-1-1 against the spread and 7-1 overall.

 - The Spartans have 13 giveaways this season, while the Buckeyes have 17 takeaways .